Human Rights Defender of Armenia: Annual report

-Every year, amid the first quarter of the year, the Defender should convey a report on his/her exercises and on the human rights circumstance in the earlier year to the President of Armenia and the agents of official, administrative, and legal powers.
+Every year, amid the first quarter of the year, the Defender should convey a report on their exercises and on the human rights circumstance in the earlier year to the president of Armenia and the agents of official, administrative, and legal powers.
 The reports should be exhibited to the National Assembly amid the first sitting of the National Assembly's spring session.
-The Defender likewise displays his/her answer to broad communications and important NGOs.
+The Defender likewise displays their answer to broad communications and important Non-governmental organizations.

+Since 2023, the annual report has included a focus on LGBT+ rights.

 Termination

 There are several acceptable grounds for termination, including: